open/close all folders

 - Halo 2 made non-playable allies able to drive vehicles, when previously only human players could take the wheel.
 The multitude of internet videos of NPCs failing miserably to drive anywhere, not crash, or not kill any of their own allies shows just how useful allowing that was.

 - Halo: Reach introduced the Fireteam mechanic, which causes encountered NPC troopers to join your side as an accompanying squad.
 However, you have no command over any of these troopers (who aren't exactly intelligent guys) so unless you can give them powerful weapons they'll just be cannon fodder.
 Additionally, the mechanic isn't available on every level, meaning often times you may encounter troopers but they won't accompany you, rendering them meaningless if you wanted support fire or someone to carry heavy weapons.

-- Gearbox's Opposing Force expansion for the Half-Life franchise offered a few gameplay mechanics not seen in any of the other games such as a grappling-hook with an unattached wall-barnacle and rope climbing.
+- Gearbox's Opposing Force expansion for Half-Life offered a few gameplay mechanics not seen in any of the other games such as a grappling-hook with an unattached wall-barnacle and rope climbing.

-- Overwatch had the limited-time Junkenstein's Revenge brawl, in which, in a departure from the usual PvP format, players assemble in teams of four to destroy hordes of robot zombies and four bosses before they all wipe at once or the door they're defending gets destroyed.
-It ended up being a very popular mode while it was available.
-Unfortunately, not only was this mode temporary — it only lasted through October 2016 — this PvE format has not been used in a brawl mode of any sort since.
+- The limited-time Junkenstein's Revenge brawl, in which, in a departure from the usual PvP format, players assemble in teams of four to destroy hordes of robot zombies and four bosses before they all wipe at once or the door they're defending gets destroyed.
+Though it received an Updated Re-release in 2017, it's still restricted to one month out of the year and the PvE formula hasn't yet been used in any other context except one: